Internal Communication ~ 17 min

 Why an internal communication strategy is important?

-A smart internal communication strategy is important for many reasons, as it can touch almost every team, every department, and every individual employee.
+A smart internal communications strategy is important for many reasons, as it can touch almost every team, every department, and every individual employee.
 Without effective communication, a business can’t operate.
-However, there are three main functions that a well-designed internal communication plan will accomplish:
+However, there are three main functions that a well-designed internal communications plan will accomplish:

 Inform